 Ehud Ben Zvi’s interests include ancient Israelite history and historiography, social memory in ancient Israel, the latter's intellectual history, and the prophetic and historiographical books that eventually became part of the Hebrew Bible.
 He has worked mainly in the Persian/early Hellenistic period.

 Ben Zvi is interested in constructivist pedagogical approaches.
-He regularly teaches courses in the areas of ancient Near East, ancient Israelite historiography and social memory, history of ancient Palestine (mainly Persian and Hellenistic periods), and biblical Hebrew.
+He taught regularly courses on ancient Near East, ancient Israelite historiography and social memory, history of ancient Palestine (mainly Persian and Hellenistic periods), and biblical Hebrew.

-He has been awarded the Killam Annual Professorship (2008-2009; University of Alberta), the 2007 Research Excellence Award (Full Professor Level; Faculty of Arts, University of Alberta), the 2005 McCalla Professorship (University of Alberta) and the 2000 Norman W. Wagner Technology Award of the Canadian Society of Biblical Studies, for his teaching website "Assisting You to Learn."
+He has been awarded the Killam Annual Professorship (2008-2009; University of Alberta), the 2007 Research Excellence Award (Full Professor Level; Faculty of Arts, University of Alberta), the 2005 McCalla Professorship (University of Alberta) and the 2000 Norman W. Wagner Technology Award of the Canadian Society of Biblical Studies, and numerous SSHRC grants through his career.
 In November 2015 his colleagues presented him with a FS.
-History, Memory, Hebrew Scriptures
+History, Memory, Hebrew Scriptures (Eisenbrauns/Penn State Univ.
+Press).

 - Ancient Israelite History, Historiography and Social Memory